Cesare Casella

-Cesare Casella (born March 1, 1960, in Lucca, Italy is an acclaimed New York chef and restaurateur known for the ever-present rosemary sprouting from his shirt pocket.
-His Tuscan roots have guided him through a career that celebrates simplicity and the quality of ingredients.
-He was behind celebrated New York restaurants such as Beppe and Maremma in the 2000s.
-These days, Chef Casella acts as Chief of the Department of Nourishment Arts at the Center for Discovery nestled in the Catskills and as Dean of Italian Studies at the International Culinary Center.
-He operates his own salumi company, Casella's Salumi, where he makes prosciutto from heritage breed pigs, true to the classic Italian recipes and flavors of his childhood in Tuscany.
+Cesare Casella (born 1960) is an Italian chef and restaurateur based in New York.
+He is Dean of Italian Studies at the International Culinary Center in New York City.
+He was behind celebrated New York restaurants such as Beppe and Maremma.
+Casella is currently Chief of the Department of Nourishment Arts at the Center for Discovery nestled in the Catskills and as Dean of Italian Studies at the International Culinary Center.
+He alsooperates his own salumi company, Casella's Salumi, where he makes prosciutto from heritage breed pigs, true to the classic Italian recipes and flavors of his childhood in Tuscany.
 He has written several books, including True Tuscan, The Fundamental Techniques of Italian Cooking, and Feeding the Heart.

 Personal life

 Casella learned the trade at Vipore, the trattoria owned by his parents, Rosa and Pietro, outside of Lucca, Italy.
 At age 14, Casella enrolled in the Culinary Institute Ferdinando Martini, in Montecatini, Italy, against his parents' wishes.
 After graduating, he worked in his parents' trattoria to transform Vipore from a local favorite to a regional and international destination.
 He began developing herbal cuisine, including a garden with over 40 aromatic herbs, and updating traditional Italian recipes.
 By 1991, Casella had earned Vipore a Michelin Guide star and a reputation that attracted clients including Henry Kissinger and Tom Cruise.

 Casella now lives with his wife and daughter in New York City.